RafilAlam/Neural-Network-Number-Predictor/README.md

 ## 🛠️ Features
 - 🤖 Trained neural network model to predict numbers (built and trained by me without libraries)
 - 🎮 Interactive CLI
-- 🧪 Supports retraining or fine-tuning
+- 🧪 Supports retraining or fine-tuning by tweaking its network architecture

 ---